Emeraude/Magic-Models/README.md

 ### Default values

-There is several ways to specify default values for each fields:
+There are several ways to specify default values for each fields:

 ```javascript
 default: "foo" // default value will be "foo" at the creation